thoth-station/datasets/notebooks/thoth-solver-dataset/README.md

 ## Thoth Solver Dataset v2.0

-This updated dataset has 4434 solver reports in json format: ~703Mb after extraction. ([.zip file](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/thoth-solver-dataset-v2.0.zip) ) and it is described in the notebook called [Thoth Solver Dataset-v2.0](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/ThothSolverDataset-v2.0.ipynb).
+This updated dataset has 4434 solver reports in json format: ~703Mb after extraction and it is described in the notebook called [Thoth Solver Dataset-v2.0](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/ThothSolverDataset-v2.0.ipynb).

-This dataset was generated with the updated version of thoth-solver 1.10.1 and has additional information compared to  [Dataset v1.0](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/thoth-solver-dataset-v1.0.zip).
+This dataset was generated with the updated version of thoth-solver 1.10.1 and has additional information compared to Dataset v1.0

 Feel free to use the [ThothSolverDataset-v2.0](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-solver-dataset/ThothSolverDataset-v2.0.ipynb) as a starting point of your investigation.